 In consideration of the MMIWG2S crisis in Canada, and our seasonal theatre’s location near the Red River, Shakespeare in the Ruins (SIR) is making an on-going commitment to reparations.*

-Drag the Red is an Indigenous-led initiative funded through partnership and donations and run by volunteers.
+Drag the Red is an Indigenous-led initiative funded through partnerships and donations and run by volunteers.
 It was founded in 2014 in response to the discovery of Tina Fontaine’s remains, an Indigenous child murdered in Winnipeg and found in the Red River.
 They search to recover community member’s remains and evidence in murders and disappearances in the Red River to address Canada’s epidemic level of missing and murdered Indigenous women, girls, and 2 Spirit people (MMIWG2S).

 Since 2018 SIR’s board and management team have prioritized consultation, education, and action to reconciliation, reparation, equity, and responsible story telling.